varunkukade/ReactNative-Intermediate-EventManagement/README.md

 Features/components included in the app:

-1. Project is completely strickly type scoped by Typescript
+1. Project is completely strictly type scoped by Typescript
 2. React Native Firebase - For API calls and database
 3. React navigation native stack , React Navigation Material bottom and top tabs - For screens, tabs and navigation of screens
 4. Redux Toolkit - This is the recommanded approach by react core team instead of just redux.
 This helps to reduce most of the boilerplate code for redux for gobal data/state management.
 This includes thunk middleware by default.